Japan's Azumi vows decisive action on yen if needed

-TOKYO (Reuters) - Finance Minister Jun Azumi said on Friday that Japan stands ready to take decisive action against excessive yen rises if necessary after it hit a seven-month high against the dollar following the Federal Reserve’s launch of a new stimulus program.
+TOKYO, Sept 14 (Reuters) - Finance Minister Jun Azumi said on Friday that Japan stands ready to take decisive action against excessive yen rises if necessary after it hit a seven-month high against the dollar following the Federal Reserve’s launch of a new stimulus programme.

 “We will not rule out any measures against excessive moves, and take decisive measures when necessary,” Azumi told reporters after a cabinet meeting.